AT-Publishing/website/faq.md

 cz: false

 title: "Cryptocurrency Trading FAQ"
-description: "Altcoin Trading FAQ and basics of basics."
+description: "Altcoin Trading FAQ and basics of basics, like what are altcoins."
 date: 2018-03-03 13:07:00 -0300
 ---